-"The mission of our school, in partnership with our community, is to provide an innovative and challenging learning environment..."
+The mission of the El Rancho Unified School District, in partnership with the community, is to provide an innovative and challenging learning environment that promotes excellence.
+We will prepare students as life-long learners to succeed academically, intellectually, socially, emotionally and culturally.